data-apis/python-record-api/README.md

 env PYTEST_DISABLE_PLUGIN_AUTOLOAD=true pytest record_api/test.py
 ```

-Now build the traces
+Now run the traces and build the results:

 ```bash
 make
 ```

-Here is how I can use it to see all the functions the scikit image tests call in NumPy:
+You can look in `data/typing/` for the final results of the generated API.

+Here are some notes on getting set up locally with a few projects.
+However,
+I had to disregard these and git clone things for some of them to get the tests to run:

 ```bash
 git clone git@github.com:scikit-image/scikit-image.git